 This situation arose in a recent game and led to discussion.
 Most bridge texts give a standard answer, but it did not seem obvious to me that this answer was correct, and the texts do not explain their answer well.
 After further thought, I concluded that the advice in the texts is largely correct, but the explanation often is not.

 The standard advice is eight ever, nine never, meaning that if you hold just 8 of a suit then you should always try a finesse (by leading a low card from dummy, and then playing the King over the Queen, or the Jack if the Queen is not played).
-But if you hold 9, then you should never finesse but instead just play for the drop (lead the Ace and then the King, hoping that the Queen will drop).
-Some texts say that the finesse has a 50% probability of success, while playing for the drop has a 53% probability.
+But if you hold 9 of a suit, then you should never finesse but instead just play for the drop (by leading the Ace and then the King, hoping that the Queen will drop).
+Some texts say that with 9 of a suit, the finesse has a 50% probability of success, while playing for the drop has a 53% probability.
 (And some give other strange advice, like "Decide which way is best for you and do it every time.
 If you vacilate between positions, the odds won't work in your favor", which has absolutely no validity.)

 In fact, playing for the finesse the "right" way has a 56.22% chance of success.
 Does that mean that you should play for the finesse?
 No, because playing for the drop the "right" way has a 57.92% chance of success, as I now explain.

 To avoid additional complications, suppose the suit in question is trump (so there's no way to win the Queen by trumping it, nor by any other strategy other than the finesse or the drop).
 And, assume declarer holds the Ace and King and Jack and Ten, and you have sufficient cards and entries to lead from declarer and from dummy as often as needed.
 Furthermore, assume that you have no information at all about your opponents' cards based on their bidding or previous play.